Visiting the House of Lords

-The House of Lords is open to the public and you can watch business in the chamber and select committees for free.
-You can also tour the Houses of Parliament as a guest of a member (for free) or as a visitor on Saturdays and during the summer months.
+The House of Lords is open to visitors.
+You can watch business in the chamber and select committees for free.
+You can also tour Parliament as a guest of a member, or as a visitor on Saturdays and in recesses when Parliament is not sitting.

-The first 30 minutes of business in the chamber on Monday to Thursday are dedicated to question time, where a government minister responds to Lords members’ questions on aspects of government policy.
-They will then move on to other business, which may be amending legislation, debating an issue of current concern or considering a committee report.
-This work can run late into the evening.
+The first 40 minutes of business in the chamber on Monday to Thursday are Lords question time, where government ministers answer questions about government policy.
+Members then move on to other business, which may be making changes to draft laws, debating current issues or considering a report from a Lords committee.
+There is no set end time for Lords business and proceedings can run late into the evening.

 There are two main ways to gain entry to the chamber:

 - Queue up on the day: You can turn up on the day and queue to get into the public galleries at the Cromwell Green visitor entrance to the main building.
 The queue opens an hour before work in the chamber begins.

 - Get tickets in advance: You can request tickets from members of the Lords, who each have a small allocation.
 Find out how to contact a member.

 Watch Lords select committees